Autotest Design Patterns

 This is a collection of patterns to help aid test developers in finding useful parts of Autotest and common pathways when writing tests.

 We have a mechanism to retry tests that have flaky failures.
-A retries count can be specified, and if a test fails with TestFailRetry then it will be re-attempted until it either passes or the number of failed retries reaches the retry count, in which case the test will be considered failed.
+A retries count can be specified, and a failing test will be re-attempted until it either passes or the number of failed retries reaches the retry count, in which case the test will be considered failed.

 Telemetry is replacing Pyauto as the new performance testing framework for Chrome as well as the new key way to write tests that interact with the UI.
 Writing a test that uses telemetry is a 2 step process: